-(A) Unattached kinetochores catalyze the assembly of the mitotic checkpoint complex (MCC) through the conversion of O-MAD2 to C-MAD2 and assembly with CDC20 (blue) and BUBR1 (pink).
-(B) After kinetochore-microtubule attachment, MCC assembly is halted. p31(comet) binds existing MCC and competes off BUBR1, then delivers C-MAD2:CDC20 to TRIP13 for conformational conversion and disassembly.
+(A) Unattached kinetochores catalyze the assembly of the mitotic checkpoint complex (MCC) through the conversion of O-MAD2 to C-MAD2 and assembly with CDC20 (blue), BUBR1 (pink), and BUB3 (not shown).
+(B) After kinetochore-microtubule attachment, MCC assembly is halted. p31(comet) binds existing MCC and displaces BUBR1, then delivers C-MAD2:CDC20 to TRIP13 for conformational conversion and disassembly.
+The CDC20:BUBR1 interaction may be disrupted directly by p31(comet) or at a later point.
 (C) Scheme for TRIP13-mediated disassembly of HORMAD oligomers (blue) in meiosis.
 It is unknown whether HORMADs possess an open state analogous to O-MAD2.
-See Figure 7-figure supplement 1 for structures of O-MAD2, C-MAD2, C-HORMAD, and p31(comet) showing the safety-belt conformation in each state.
+See Figure 8-figure supplement 1 for structures of O-MAD2, C-MAD2, C-HORMAD, and p31(comet) showing the safety-belt conformation in each state.

-Figure 7-figure supplement 1.
+Figure 8-figure supplement 1.